 You've read the Introduction to Cortana and Power BI (if not, you might want to read that first and then come back).
 And now you want to try it out yourself.
-Before you can ask natural language questions in Cortana and find answers from data stored in Power BI, there are a few requirements.
-Specifically, before Cortana can look for answers in your Power BI datasets and reports, you'll need to do the following.
+Before you can ask natural language questions in Cortana and find answers from data stored in Power BI reports, there are a few requirements.
+Specifically, you'll need to do the following.

 In Microsoft Windows - Check that you are running Windows 10 version 1511 or later - Make sure that Power BI and Windows can "talk" to each other.
 This means connecting your account to Windows.

-Enabling data in Power BI to be accessed by Cortana is a simple process – in fact all you have to do is pick a dataset in Power BI and select “Enable Cortana to access this dataset”.
-After that, any user who has access to the dataset in Power BI, via regular Power BI sharing, groups and content pack features, will be able to get answers from the dataset in Cortana in Windows 10.
+Enabling reports in Power BI to be accessed by Cortana is a simple process.
+In fact all you have to do is enable the report's underlying dataset by selecting “Enable Cortana to access this dataset”.
+After that, any user who has access to the dataset in Power BI, via regular Power BI sharing, apps, and content pack features, will be able to get answers from the report in Cortana in Windows 10.

 You'll need to sign in to Power BI service (not Power BI Desktop) and repeat these steps for each dataset that you want Cortana to be able to access.